-- 2.1 Invite applications for a Licence whether for single or multiple permissions and will consider each application: - a) on its own merits, - b) in accordance with the Act, any subsequent amendments and supporting Regulations, - c) with regard to Guidance issued under Section 182 of the Act, - d) under the terms of this Policy, - e) within the statutory timescale once a valid application is made. - 2.2 Require the Applicant to submit an Operating Schedule that properly addresses the impact their application may have on their neighbours or their surrounding communities, to ensure that each of the relevant Licensing Objectives are promoted.
-This is particularly relevant in the following circumstances. - (i) Crime and disorder arising out of the night time economy; - (ii) Noise from patrons and regulated entertainment where Premises are in close proximity to residential properties and have later opening times; - (iii) Public safety matters for higher risk activities and one off events; and - (iv) Public safety matters arising out of unmanaged occupancy levels.
-(See Appendix three for further information) - 2.3 Consider in particular the specific proposals regarding the requested licensing hours.
-It is important to note that "opening hours", the times when premises are open to the public, are not necessarily identical to the hours during which licensable activities may take place. - 2.4 Recommend, in the case of applications for Premises Licences or Club Premises Certificates that the activity sought by the applicant has a lawful planning use.
+- 2.1 Deal with all applications within the statutory timescales. - 2.2 Where relevant representations are received, consider each application: - a) on its own merits, - b) in accordance with the Act, any subsequent amendments and supporting Regulations, - c) with regard to Guidance issued under Section 182 of the Act, - d) under the terms of this Policy. - 2.3 Expect the Applicant to submit an Operating Schedule that properly addresses the impact their application may have on their neighbours or their surrounding communities, to ensure that each of the relevant Licensing Objectives is promoted.
+This is particularly relevant in the following circumstances. - (i) Crime and disorder arising out of the night time economy; - (ii) Noise from patrons and regulated entertainment where Premises are in close proximity to residential properties and have later opening times; - (iii) Public safety matters for higher risk activities and one-off events; and - (iv) Public safety matters arising out of unmanaged occupancy levels.
+(See Appendix three for further information) - 2.4 Consider the specific proposals regarding the requested licensing hours.
+It is important to note that "opening hours", the times when premises are open to the public, are not necessarily identical to the hours during which licensable activities may take place. - 2.5 Recommend, in the case of applications for Premises Licences or Club Premises Certificates that the activity sought by the applicant has a lawful planning use.
 Where an application is submitted to permit licensable activities, the Applicant will need to be mindful of other restrictions that may affect the use of such a grant e.g. where a terminal hour has been set by planning permission for commercial use of the Premises.
-Where these hours are different to the licensing hours, it will be for the Applicant to ensure compliance of the earlier time'. - 2.5 Expect Applicants to indicate whether or not the area to be licensed includes or comprises part of the public highway.
+Where these hours are different to the licensing hours, it will be for the Applicant to ensure compliance with the earlier time'. - 2.6 Expect Applicants to indicate whether or not the area to be licensed includes or comprises part of the public highway.
 This must be included on any plan submitted as part of an application.
-It is the Policy of Torbay Council to encourage a continental café culture which makes a positive contribution to the street scene and to the vitality of shopping and tourist areas bringing life, colour and interest on to the street.
-The

-Licensing Authority may grant permission under Section 115E of the Highways Act 1980 for an applicant to use the public highway outside Premises for placing tables and chairs but the use of such an area will be subject to separate application, requirements and conditions under provisions of the Highway Act 1980.
+Torbay Council supports a continental café culture which makes a positive contribution to the street-scene and to the vitality of shopping and tourist areas bringing life, colour and interest on to the street.
+The Licensing Authority may grant permission under Section 115E of the Highways Act 1980 for an applicant to use the public highway outside Premises for placing tables and chairs but the use of such an area will be subject to separate application, requirements and conditions under provisions of the Highway Act 1980.

-- 2.6 Expect as 'Special Risk Entertainment' events that incorporate any of the following activities for the entertainment or attraction of the public: - a) hypnotism (as defined by the Hypnotism Act 1952); - b) striptease, lap dancing or any similar performance (see note below ); - c) the installation of strobe or laser equipment; - d) the use of special effects such as pyrotechnics (Fireworks) or the introduction to any area occupied by the public of naked flame or any material, vapour, liquid, foam or novelty foodstuff; - e) the use of any temporary structure or staged area; - f) sporting events that carry higher than normal risks, e.g. cage fighting;
+- 2.7 Describe as 'Special Risk Entertainment' events that incorporate any of the following activities for the entertainment or attraction of the public: - a) hypnotism (as defined by the Hypnotism Act 1952); - b) striptease, lap dancing or any similar performance (see note below \); - c) the installation of strobe or laser equipment; - d) the use of special effects such as pyrotechnics (Fireworks) or the introduction to any area occupied by the public of naked flame or any material, vapour, liquid, foam or novelty foodstuff; - e) the use of any temporary structure or staged area; - f) sporting events that carry higher than normal risks, e.g. cage fighting;

-and require that details of any 'Special Risk Entertainment' to be provided and clearly specified in the submitted Operating Schedule.
+and expect details of any 'Special Risk Entertainment' to be provided and clearly specified in the submitted Operating Schedule.